-ΡΕССΑ

-GROUP BERHAD

-(Company No. 909531-D) Incorporated in Malaysia No. of shares held CDS account number of holder

-PROXY FORM

 I/We,

-(name e of shareholder as per NRIC, in capita Il letters)
+(name of shareholder as per NRIC, in capital letters)

 NRIC No./ID No./Company No (new) (old)

 of (full address)

-being a member of PECCA GROUP BERH AD, hereby appoint
+being a member of PECCA GROUP BERHAD, hereby appoint

-(name of pro xy as per NRIC, in capital letters)
+(name of proxy as per NI RIC, in capital letters)

-NRIC No (new) (old)
+NRIC No (new) (old

 of (full address)

 or failing him/her

-(na ame of proxy as per NRIC, in capital le tters)
+r NRIC, in capital letters)

 NRIC No (new) (old)

 of

-(full address)

-or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Seventh Annual General Meeting of the Company to be held at Rafflesia 1, Sime Darby Convention Centre, 1A, Jalan Bukit Kiara 1, 60000 Kuala Lumpur on Tuesday, 28 November 2017 at 1.30 p.m. or at any adjournment thereof.
+or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Eighth Annual General Meeting of the Company to be held at Greens 1, Golf Wing, Ground Floor, Tropicana Golf & Country Resort, Jalan Kelab Tropicana, 47410 Petaling Jaya, Selangor Darul Ehsan on Monday, 26 November 2018 at 9:30 a.m. or at any adjournment thereof.